 3. Why is photography so expensive?

 While I am hardly a spokesman for the entire industry as a general rule it comes down to cost, marketing, and quality.
-Camera equipment is terribly expensive, a quality camera can cost upwards of $1200, a high quality lens anywhere from a few hundred to a few thousand, a computer with software for editing several thousand more.
+Camera equipment is terribly expensive, a quality camera can cost upwards of $1400, a high quality lens anywhere from $1200 to a few thousand, a computer with software for editing several thousand more.
 Each shoot shortens the life of equipment that costs increasingly more to replace.
 Marketing, finding customers, can cost from little to nothing for a hobbyist to hundreds of dollars each month.
 I routinely get approached to run ads on sites that charge from $120 for six months to $300-$500 per month.
 Quality photos require a combination of good photography equipment, a good computer and software for post processing (editing), and strong skills and experience shooting in different situations.
 The combined cost to a photographer can be mind boggling when you look at a typical shoot.
 Typically, for a photographer to shoot can cost between $25 and $200 per hour depending whether they are shooting on location or in studio, their equipment list, and their overhead such as the cost of the studio they shoot in.

 4. Do you require a deposit and if so how much?

-Yes deposits are required, for weddings it is half; however for smaller shoots (less than $200) I typically will accept $50 or waive the deposit all together.
+Yes deposits are required, for weddings and events it is half; however for smaller shoots (less than $200) I typically will accept $50 or waive the deposit all together.
 A shoot is not considered booked until a deposit is received or specifically waived; holds will be entered for a few days in most situations to allow time for payment to be received.
 The balance is due prior to shooting beginning on the day of the shoot.
 Deposits are non-refundable and are outlined in our contract that you’re free to review at www.matthewchambersphotography.com/contract.pdf before you book.

 5. Why are your prices so much lower than many of the other offers I get?

 I have done photography for some 20 years.
-I also work a full time job in criminal justice which I have for nearly 16 years.
+I also work a full time job in criminal justice which I have for over 17 years.
 I am equally proud of both.
 Since I don't rely solely on my income from photography for my survival, don't have a brick and mortar studio to pay rent on, and limit my marketing costs to word of mouth, Craigslist, and a few select sites, I have the ability to charge less due to having less overhead costs.
-I prefer to invest my income smartly into quality equipment requiring less replacement and thus lower long term costs.
+I prefer to invest my income smartly into quality equipment requiring less replacement cost and thus lower long term costs.
 In short I keep my costs low, allowing me to pass my savings on to you.